tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 card number, phone number or answer to a secret question is partially obscured in some way.
 Since someone could look over your shoulder, you don't want that shown on your screen.
 Hence, the website masks these
-Tema: strings.
+Tema: cadenas.
 Your task is to create a function th …

 Tema: formato

-Tema: strings
+Tema: cadenas

 Tema: validación